xyecoding/myBlog/source/_posts/Arch-Linux.md

 Notice that there is no indents in the file, otherwise it will not work.

+## Xorg

+The scale of the screen can be changed by
+`xrandr --output eDP-1 --scale 0.6x0.6`.

+## Cursor

+The cursor can be hind by `yay -S unclutter`.

 ## Network

 Connect a network with `NetworkManager`.
 For example,